DePubliekeZaak/EITI-Dashboard/README.md

 This is the codebase used for EITI-NL dataportaal.
 Another version is being used to update open data dashboard for Institute Mijnbouwschade Groningen.
-At present there is no generic, boilerplate version.
+At present there is no boilerplate version.
 If you would like to re-use the codebase, do contact me at joera@joeramulders.com.
-I would be happy to help strip it down.
+I would be happy to help strip it down and make a more generic version.

 The codebase can be seen as a wrapper around d3.js, with added functionality based on best practices and other lessons learned over the years.
 These learnings mainly involve accessibility for the visually impaired, as well as a large group of people whom prefer to read numbers in tables rather than interprete graphs.